manselmi/notes/docs/backup.md

 [`fdautil`](#launchcontrol-fdautil) I can modify things without needing to authorize [Full Disk Access via the System Settings GUI](https://apple.stackexchange.com/a/352009).

+Recently I've also begun backing up my Ubuntu VPS with this approach as well.

 Also, if restic is good enough for CERN, it's good enough for me!

 * [Empowering CERNBox users with self-service restore